Sean Cooper Eliminates His $255k Mortgage in 3 Years

-To explain Sean’s journey towards financial burden and then towards financial freedom, we’ll start at the very beginning.
-Super crazy for some and super amazing for others, this is Sean’s story and his journey towards financial freedom.
+To explain Sean’s journey from financial burden and then towards financial freedom, we’ll start at the very beginning.
+Super crazy for some and super amazing for others, this is Sean’s story and his journey to financial freedom.

-However, Sean’s interest in personal finance was not initiated until starting to read books like The Wealthy Barber from David Chilton.
+However, Sean’s interest in personal finance was not initiated until starting to read books like The Wealthy Barber by David Chilton.

-Driven by his ambitions, Sean planned to buy his first house at the age of 24 but unfortunately for him, the Toronto real estate market was super competitive at the time and he decided to patiently wait for till 27 years old.
+Driven by his ambitions, Sean planned to buy his first house at the age of 24 but unfortunately for him, the Toronto real estate market was super competitive at the time and he decided to patiently wait until 27 years of age.

 Luckily, when the real estate market was ideal for purchasing a house, Sean already had gathered a sufficient amount of money for a down payment.
 He was putting money aside since he got his first job and graduated from university debt free.
 As a result he was able to come up with a $170,000 down payment.
 However, the house he chose was worth $425,500.
 This left Sean with a mortgage of $255,000.

-Well aware of the fact that the Canadian household debt has risen to record levels and still rising, mainly due to fat mortgages fuelled and promoted by pricey homes, Sean decided to pay off his debt as soon as possible.
+Well aware of the fact that Canadian household debt had risen to record levels and was still rising, mainly due to fat mortgages fuelled and promoted by pricey homes, Sean decided to pay off his debt as soon as possible.

 To achieve this, he started to save money.
 It was at that point that his story became rather controversial – he engaged into a so-called extreme mortgage burning.